nlugon/jetson-lego/README.md

 # jetson-lego
-Mobile robot with Jetson nano and EV3-lego motors
+Mobile robot with Jetson nano and EV3 and lego motors